 Janakpur Nepal is center for religious and cultural tourism which is located 128 km south-east of Kathmandu.
 The city was founded in 18th century, known as Janakpurdham and the earlier city to have existed in the area.
 Janakpur is the capital of ancient Mithila culture and is renowned as the birthplace of Sita, the wife of Lord Rama.
 Janakpur Nepal is also on the holy route of Parikrama carried out by Hindus as a form of worship in Ayodhya, Kashi, and Brij in India as well.
 At present day, Janakpur is one of the fast developing cities making it the fifth Sub-Metropolitan city of Nepal.
 The neighboring people usually migrants to Janakpur for medical care, education, and jobs.
 The economy is mostly based on tourism, agriculture, and industries.
 It takes Kathmandu to Janakpur 11 hours by bus and 25 minutes by air.

 Janakpur Nepal is located in Terai where the climate is humid subtropical.
 In most part of the city, the vehicle is banned and there is essentially no traffic.
 There is tourist office, ATM vendor, Cafeteria, etc for your secondary purpose.
-The major attraction here is Janaki Mandir (Temple), dedicated to Sita who is also known as Janaki.
+The major attraction here is Janaki Mandir (Temple), dedicates to Sita who is also known as Janaki.
 It is massive marble temple in the center of town, where Janaki Temple Historical Museum also presented inside.
 Everyone can enter the temple including non-Hindu.
 The deities in the temple are Sita, Rama and Rama’s brothers Lakshmana, Bharata, and Satrughna.
 As per the great Hindu epic Ramayan, Lord Ram and Sita met in Janakpur and were married in Bibhaha Mandapa.
 This temple honors the wedding of Ram and Sita lies next to the Janaki Mandir.

 Janakpur Nepal has another important religious site; Dhanushadham.
 Its reference again dating back to the Ramayan era.
 It is believed to be the place where the broken remains of the divine Shiva bow fell after Ram broke it to obtain Sita’s hand in marriage.
 A fossilized fragment of the broken piece is still believed to present here.
 Dhanusha offers religious sightseeing, lush surroundings of trees and groves, the semi-rural charm of the Terai suburbs and the colorful Maithili art and culture.
 Since Ram and Sita are major figures in Hinduism, Janakpur is an important Hindu pilgrimage site for Hindus all over the world.